fairDataSociety/fairos-connect/README.md

 If you clone this repo, make sure to link this project to your project:

-1. Inside fairdrive-protocol type in `yarn link`
+1. First inside fairdrive-protocol run `yarn`

+2. After all the packages are installed run `yarn run build:package`

+3. To link the package locally run `yarn link`

-2. Go to your project and run this command `yarn link "fairdrive-protocol"`
+4. Go to your project and run this command `yarn link "fairdrive-protocol"`

-3. And run this command `npm link ../../fairdrive-protocol/node_modules/react`
+5. And run this command `npm link ../../fairdrive-protocol/node_modules/react`

 the ../../ is path to where you have cloned fairdrive-protocol repo.